Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Getting to Florence is easy (by train, plane or car)

-From the airport you can easily reach the city by public transport, the tram (line T2; 20 minutes ride; costs 1.70 Euros) or bus.
+From Florence Airport you can easily reach the city by public transport, the tram (line T2; 20 minutes ride; costs 1.70 Euros) or bus.

 More useful info you may like: